dedupeio/dedupe/docs/API-documentation.rst

    of the data yourself and pass it to Dedupe.

-   ``data_sample`` should be a sequence of tuples, where each tuple contains a pair of records, and each record is a :py:class:`frozendict` object that contains the field names you declared in field\_definitions as keys.
+   ``data_sample`` should be a sequence of tuples, where each tuple contains a pair of records, and each record is a `dict` like object that contains the field names you declared in field\_definitions as keys.